 I mean, these people don't care about national security.

-It's just they would stop at nothing at trying to smear Donald Trump with this Russia thing in order to win the election.
+It's just they would stop at nothing trying to smear Donald Trump with this Russia thing in order to win the election.

-And if people realize that there was attack, then it proves that Democrats don't care about cybersecurity, they don't care about foreign meddling, they don't care about collusion.
+And if people realize that there was this hack, then it proves that Democrats don't care about cybersecurity.

-It's all just a made-up narrative, and that's why even now, like almost two years later, they can't allow people to realize what happened in the House.
+And that's why even now, like almost two years later, they can't allow people to realize what happened in the House.

-And now you get into phase two, the cover-up.
+So now you get into phase two, the cover-up.

-And they've got, under Jeff Sessions Justice Department, they've got the FBI and the DOJ going along with the Democrats to make sure that this thing can go away in such a way that people don't realize what really happened.
+And they've got, under Jeff Sessions' Justice Department, they've got the FBI and the DOJ going along with the Democrats to make sure that this thing can go away in such a way that people don't realize what really happened.

-Uh the FBI, the Capitol Police accidentally, they say, gave evidence to the defense attorney instead of the prosecutors.
+So the FBI, the Capitol Police accidentally, they say, gave evidence to the defense attorney instead of the prosecutors.

 There's been serious errors in this case.

-No one can explain why they've got the falsified invoices, they've got the server logs, they've got the data flying off the network.
+No one can explain why they've got the falsified invoices.

 These things, there's mountains of evidence on it all.